PO Box 410

 With this extended focus on urban sources of water pollution comes the added provisions of NPDES Phase II.
 Small municipalities (any MS4 not already covered in the Phase I program) or designated UAs will be required to develop a stormwater program that implements six minimum control measures based on a Best Management Practices (BMP) approach.
 These measures include: 1) Public Education and Outreach, 2) Public Participation and Involvement, 3) Illicit Discharge Detection and Elimination, 4) Construction Site Runoff Control, 5) Post-Construction Runoff Control, and 6) Pollution Prevention and Good Housekeeping.

-All construction occurring in townships in Geauga County will be affected by the small construction sites segment of the NPDES Phase II Regulations.
+All construction occurring in townships in Geauga County will be affected by the construction activity segment of the NPDES Phase II Regulations.
 Upon implementation sites greater than one acre will be regulated for erosion and sediment control.
 Zoning in Geauga County allows for very few sites of less than one acre due to septic system requirements.
 This will increase the amount of sites currently regulated significantly, and hopefully reduce the amount of sediment as a form of nonpoint source pollution that enters our streams and rivers.

 What is Geauga SWCDs role?